 The Pause, began November 30th, 2020

-Due to increasing cases in Rhode Island, the State is on a "Three-Week Pause" with heighted restrictions.
-Guidance is provided in the Governor's EO 20-100 and EO 20-105 on the ReopeningRI.com website.
+Due to increasing cases in Rhode Island, the State was on a "Three-Week Pause" with heighted restrictions.
+Details are provided in the Governor's EO 20-100 and EO 20-105 on the ReopeningRI.com website.

 Protecting Your Household, began December 21st, 2020

-Due to increasing cases in Rhode Island, the State is in a stage focused on "Protecting your Household" with heighted restrictions.
-This guidance has been revised several times, and the latest guidance is provided in the Governor's EO 21-11 (as amended by EO 21-13) on the ReopeningRI.com website.
+Due to continued cases in Rhode Island, the State is in a stage focused on "Protecting your Household" with specific restrictions.
+This guidance has been revised several times, and the latest guidance is provided in the Governor's EO 21-27 and on the ReopeningRI.com website.

 Cloth Face Coverings To be Worn